 SERIOUSLY.
 I got rid of half of my things (clothes, books, shoes, beauty products, etc.) before moving and it was the best thing I could have done.
 The less stuff I had, the less stuff I had to take with me.
 I really forced myself to get rid of things I wasn't using or that didn't serve me in any way.
 Being a blogger, I get a looooot of mail, especially beauty products and clothes.
 Therefore, it's so easy to collect things that I'll "try sometime," but just end up sitting around unused.
 The month leading up to my move before I packed I started throwing things in boxes to give away or donate.
 I don't think about any of the things I got rid of and I can't believe that after getting rid of 50% of my belongings, I still feel like I have a lot of things.
 Let's just say it's a work in progress!

 3. Accept help.

 Being a very independent person and someone who always wants to do things by myself, I definitely pushed away a lot of offers for help during this process.
 Friends offered to come over and help me pack and I shrugged it off.
 When it came time to pack, I wished I had help.
-When it came down to the 16-hour road trip from LA to Colorado, I didn't want anyone with me, not even my husband!
+When it came down to the 16-hour road trip from LA to Colorado, I didn't want anyone with me.
 I told everyone I wanted to do it alone.
-After push and shove, somehow my husband, mom and sister got in the car with me to my drive to Colorado to help with the transition.
+After push and shove, somehow my family got in the car with me to my drive to Colorado to help with the transition.
 And I have to say- there was no way I would have been able to do it on my own.
 I am grateful for the help I received from friends and family, whether it was through encouraging texts and calls, to giving me company and helping me move.
 It's okay to accept help :)